 1. Change Your Tracking Style

 Link tracking provides you with useful data about how your links are performing.
 Pretty Links offers three different styles of tracking, depending on the amount of data you want to receive.
-However, the more advanced tracking options can also have an effect on performance, as they require more resources in order to generate the necessary data.
+However, the more advanced tracking options can also have an effect on performance, as they require more resources to generate the necessary data.

 As such, if you find your links redirecting slowly, you may want to try switching your tracking style.
 You can do this by navigating to Pretty Links > Options and selecting the Reporting tab:

 Here, you can change your tracking style to either Normal Tracking or Simple Click Tracking.
-These will generate less granular reports, but should help to improve performance.
+These will generate less granular reports, but should improve performance.
 If not, you can always switch the tracking back to its previous setting.

 2. Deactivate the ‘Filter Robots’ Setting